Hotel du Lac (film): Plot synopsis

-A romance novelist, Edith Hope (who writes under the name Vanessa Wilde) goes to stay at a Swiss Hotel on a lakeside to get away from an ill-fated romance with David, a married auctioneer and having jilted another man on the steps of the wedding venue to the disgust of her friends.
-At the hotel she writes letters to her ex-lover David, which tell the story of their relationship, but they are never sent.
-Also staying at the hotel are the gauche, flamboyantly wealthy, but vulgar Iris Pusey and her middle aged daughter Jennifer, who is somewhat man-hungry; seducing the hotel staff and fellow guest Mr. Neville.
-Edith is befriended by Monica, the wife of a British diplomat with the EU, who is there for health reasons.
-Spurning Jennifer's attentions, Mr. Neville woos Edith and he proposes marriage.
+A romance novelist, Edith Hope (who writes under the name Vanessa Wilde), goes to stay at a Swiss Hotel on a lakeside to get away from an ill-fated romance with David, a married auctioneer, after having jilted another man on the steps of the wedding venue to the disgust of her friends.

+At the hotel she writes letters to her ex-lover, David, which tell the story of their relationship - but they are never sent.

+Also staying at the hotel are the gauche, flamboyantly wealthy, but vulgar Iris Pusey and her middle aged daughter, Jennifer, who seduces the hotel staff and fellow guest Mr. Neville.

+Edith is befriended by Monica, the wife of a British diplomat with the EEC, who is there for health reasons.

+Spurning Jennifer's attentions, Mr. Neville woos Edith and proposes marriage.
 Edith turns him down when she realises he is still sleeping with Jennifer.
-She writes one last time to David to tell him she is returning to London; the only one of her letters she posts.
+She writes one last time to David to tell him she is returning to London - the only one of her letters she posts.